Rafal-Stefanski/Spring-Daily-News/README.md

 #### 2024-06-12 update
 App is now Dockerized.
-1. in terminal `mvn wrapper:wrapper` or `./mvnw clean install (.mvn folder in project directory).
+1. in terminal `mvn wrapper:wrapper` to create .mvn folder in project directory.
 2. in terminal `docker-compose up` or green arrow in docker-compose.yml gutter.